Id Tech 3: Graphics

+Networking

-Networkingid Tech 3 uses a "snapshot" system to relay information about game "frames" to the client over UDP.
-The server updates object interaction at a fixed rate independent of the rate clients update the server with their actions and then attempts to send the state of all objects at that moment (the current server frame) to each client.
+Like id's earlier titles Doom and Quake, Quake III Arena features multiplayer support via features built into its engine. id Tech 3 uses a snapshot system to relay information about game frames to the client over UDP.
+The server updates object interaction at a fixed rate independent of the rate that clients update the server with their actions, then attempts to send the state of all objects at that moment (the current server frame) to each client.
 The server attempts to omit as much information as possible about each frame, relaying only differences from the last frame the client confirmed as received (Delta encoding).
-All data packets are compressed by Huffman coding with static pre-calculated frequency data to reduce bandwidth use even further.Quake 3 also integrated a relatively elaborate cheat-protection system called "pure server."
-Any client connecting to a pure server automatically has pure mode enabled, and while pure mode is enabled only files within data packs can be accessed.
+All data packets are compressed by Huffman coding with static pre-calculated frequency data to reduce bandwidth use even further.

+Quake III Arena has an integrated and relatively elaborate cheat-protection system called "pure server".
+Any client connecting to a pure server automatically has "pure mode" enabled; while pure mode is enabled, only files within data packs can be accessed.
 Clients are disconnected if their data packs fail one of several integrity checks.
 The cgame.qvm file, with its high potential for cheat-related modification, is subject to additional integrity checks.
 Developers must manually deactivate pure server to test maps or mods that are not in data packs using the PK3 file format.
 Later versions supplemented pure server with PunkBuster support, though all the hooks to it are absent from the source code release because PunkBuster is closed source software and including support for it in the source code release would have caused any redistributors/reusers of the code to violate the GPL.

-Virtual machineid Tech 3 uses a virtual machine to control object behavior on the server, effects and prediction on the client and the user interface.
-This presents many advantages as mod authors do not need to worry about crashing the entire game with bad code, clients could show more advanced effects and game menus than was possible in Quake II and the user interface for mods was entirely customizable.

-Virtual machine files are developed in ANSI C, using LCC to compile them to a 32-bit RISC pseudo-assembly format.
-A tool called q3asm then converts them to QVM files, which are multi-segmented files consisting of static data and instructions based on a reduced set of the input opcodes.
-Unless operations which require a specific endianness are used, a QVM file will run the same on any platform supported by Quake 3.The virtual machine also contained bytecode compilers for the x86 and PowerPC architectures, executing QVM instructions via an interpreter.